helenquach/DH110-HelenQuach/Assignment05/Assignment05.md

 ## Project Description

 #### User Research

 #### Personas + Usage Scenarios
+Here is more information

 #### Purpose of Low-Fidelity Prototype
+The purpose of low-fidelity prototyping is to test the functionality and flow of the design before investing in a fully developed product.

 ## Tasks
 The low-fidelity prototype supports the following tasks: